alanpich/tvImagePlus/docs/examples.md

 &processTVs=`name_of_your_tv`
 ```

-In the template Chunk of the *getResources/pdoResources Snippet* call you
+In the template chunk of the *getResources/pdoResources snippet* call, you can
-could use the placeholder `[[+tv.name_of_your_tv]]` if the Output Type of the TV
+use the placeholder `[[+tv.name_your_TV]]` if the TV's Output Type is set to
-is set to `Image+`.
-Without additional changes, the placeholder contains the url
+`Image+`.
+Without any further changes, the placeholder will contain the URL of
-to the cropped image.
+the cropped image.

-### Using the ImagePlus Snippet inside getResources/pdoResources Template Chunk
+### Using the ImagePlus snippet in the getResources/pdoResources template chunk

-In your template Chunk for *getResources/pdoResources Snippet* call, you need
+In your template chunk for calling *getResources/pdoResources Snippet*, you need
-to add one parameter so that the *ImagePlus Snippet* call knows the origin ID to
+to add a parameter so that the *ImagePlus Snippet* call knows the origin ID from
-pull data from:
+which to retrieve data:

 ```
  &docid=`[[+id]]`
 ```

-Here is an example call and configuration, where *image* is your Image+ TV:
+Here is an example of a call and configuration, where *image* is your Image+ TV:

 **Snippet Call**
 ```